-The Penn Highlands Brookville defined community is the geographic area from which a significant number of the patients utilizing hospital services reside.
+Penn Highlands DuBois and Penn Highlands Clearfield's defined community is the geographic area from which a significant number of the patients utilizing hospital services reside.
 While the CHNA considers other healthcare providers, the hospital is the largest provider of acute care services.
 For this reason, utilizing hospital services provides the most precise definition of the community.